drwatson1/Otel-sandbox/README.md

 ## Monitoring Linux Host Metrics

 Very often we need to monitor basic host parameters where your application works, such as CPU usage, memory consumptions or available disk free space.
-This is extremely ease to do with the Prometheus and Node Exporter.
+This is extremely easy to do with the Prometheus and Node Exporter.
 For more information see [step-by-step](https://prometheus.io/docs/guides/node-exporter/) guide.

 ### Install and Run Node Exporter